api-platform/docs/core/content-negotiation.md

 By default, only the [JSON-LD](https://json-ld.org) format is enabled.
 However API Platform Core supports many more formats and can be extended.

-The framework natively supports JSON-LD, HAL, raw JSON, XML, YAML and CSV (YAML and CSV support is only available if you use Symfony 3.2+).
+The framework natively supports JSON-LD, GraphQL, JSONAPI, HAL, raw JSON, XML, YAML and CSV (YAML and CSV support is only available if you use Symfony 3.2+).

 Both XML and JSON formats are experimental and there are no assurance that we will not break them.